-In 2014, University of Georgia was ranked #60 among national universities in 2014 by U.S. News & World Report.
+In 2015, University of Georgia was ranked #61 among national universities by U.S. News & World Report.
 This university confers a B.S. in Human Development and Family Science with an emphasis in child life.
 This program is a joint program between the Department of Human Development and Family Science and the Georgia Health Sciences University (GHSU).

 Students spend the first three years of the program completing academic requirements and then spend the last year gaining experience through clinical work and courses at GHSU.
 Students at the University of Georgia have the opportunity to observe or work with children at the on-campus Child Development Lab at the McPhaul Center.

 At the University of Georgia, these degrees are offered: